mporto1994/ReactTest-Camerite/README.md

 There's already an routing defined as an example for the CameraList page.
 You can use the same strategy when defining the CameraForm route.

-You can add any dependency on the project, although it's not required.
+You can add any dependencies on the project, although it's not required.

 ### About the backend